Uniting Commitment, Innovation, technical Expertise and Design.

 DOXA’s CEO Romeo F. Jenny remains true to Georges Ducommun’s strategy of producing high quality watches at affordable prices.
 Part of this commitment is also DOXA’s requirement of all suppliers to uphold strong ethical standards for socially and ecologically acceptable manufacturing, and DOXA’s support of marine biology research programs.

-As an independent watch brand, DOXA relies on Ronda quartz and Sellita mechanical movements, and is thus fortunate to be free of any worries about movement supply in the future.
+As an independent watch brand, DOXA relies not only on ETA – but also on Ronda quartz and Sellita mechanical movements, and is thus fortunate to be free of any worries about movement supply in the future.
 Its independence status gives DOXA also the room to act quickly and adapt to changes in market conditions.
 This allows DOXA to focus its efforts on creating innovative watches combining high precision and technical finesse with quality, reliability, functionality and style.

 DOXA looks back on a rich and varied history and forward to a bright future.